Does teeth whitening hurt?

 How long does teeth whitening last?

-In most cases, whitening results can last from six months to a year.
-The longevity of your newly whitened teeth is determined by factors like which whitening treatment you opted for and how you’ve cared for your teeth after treatment.
-Both of our professional teeth whitening services can have longer-lasting results than store-bought kits due to the high concentration gel and professional application.
+In most cases, results can last from six months to a year.
+The longevity of your newly whitened teeth is determined by factors like which treatment you opted for and how you’ve cared for your teeth after treatment.
+Both of our professional services can have longer-lasting results than store-bought kits due to the high concentration gel and professional application.
 Avoiding high pigmented food and drinks, using a whitening toothpaste, and following good oral hygiene can help increase the lifespan of your newly white teeth.
-To learn more about teeth whitening, call our office or set up an appointment to visit our teeth whitening dentist!Contact Us
+To learn more, call our office or set up an appointment to visit our dentist near you!Contact Us